The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Methods

 \subsection{Compton-$y$ aperture-stacking procedure}

-To test whether posterior associations correspond to genuine massive structures, we perform a tSZ stacking analysis using the \textit{Planck} PR4 NILC Compton-$y$ map.
+To test whether posterior associations correspond to genuine massive structures, we perform a thermal Sunyaev--Zel'dovich (tSZ) stacking analysis using the \textit{Planck} PR4 NILC Compton-$y$ map.
 Each association is treated as a single halo centred on its posterior mean sky position.
-We measure the tSZ signal using compensated aperture photometry with an inner aperture of radius $1.2\,R_{500}$ and a background annulus from $1.2\,R_{500}$ to $6.0\,R_{500}$.
-The aperture contrast
+The tSZ signal is measured using compensated aperture photometry with an inner aperture of radius $1.5\,R_{500}$ and an outer background annulus extending from $1.5$ to $5.0\,R_{500}$.
+The primary observable is the aperture contrast

-is our primary observable, where averages are taken over unmasked pixels.
-This compensated design suppresses large-scale offsets and foregrounds while isolating the local cluster signal.
-Associations with less than $80\%$ unmasked coverage in either region are discarded.
-Unless stated, associations are equally weighted in stacks; weighting by $f_{\rm mem}$ yields consistent results.
+where averages are taken over unmasked pixels.
+This compensated design suppresses large-scale fluctuations and foregrounds while isolating the local cluster signal.
+Associations with less than $80\%$ unmasked coverage in either the inner or outer region are discarded.
+All associations contribute with equal weight.

-We apply only the official PR4 Galactic, point-source, and quality masks, and otherwise use the NILC map at its native $\sim 10'$ resolution, without additional filtering.
-Noisy large-scale modes are further mitigated by subtracting the median signal in a $5^\circ$--$7^\circ$ annulus around each association prior to photometry.
+We apply the official PR4 Galactic, point-source, and quality masks and otherwise use the NILC map at its native $\sim 10'$ resolution, without additional filtering.
+Large-scale residuals are further reduced by subtracting the median signal in a $5^\circ$--$7^\circ$ annulus around each association prior to photometry, following standard practice.

-Uncertainties are estimated via bootstrap resampling of associations with $N_{\rm boot}=500$ realizations, which captures sample variance and propagates uncertainties to the stacked signal.
-As a null test, we repeat the entire pipeline on random sky positions matched in mask coverage, obtaining results consistent with zero.
-In addition to integrated aperture measurements, we compute stacked radial profiles by averaging the $y$ signal in concentric annuli after background subtraction; these profiles provide a qualitative check that the signal is centrally concentrated as expected.
-Detection significance in our figures is quoted as